samisarda/portfolio/README.md

 PROFESSIONAL EXPERIENCE

 Financial Data Analyst | Virginia Tech, Alexandria, VA May 2024-May 2025

-• Built automated financial models in Python and Excel to detect non-GAAP inconsistencies in 20% of 1,000+ firms.
-• Raised revenue forecast accuracy by 15% through SQL-based financial data extraction and analysis.
+Built automated financial models using Python and Excel to detect non-GAAP inconsistencies and improved revenue forecast accuracy by 15% through SQL-driven analysis.
+Created real-time Tableau dashboards and collaborated with analysts to uncover profitability patterns supporting strategic investment decisions.
-• Enabled strategic decision-making by building 4 real-time Tableau dashboards providing visibility into revenue and margin trends.
-• Collaborated with 4 faculty members and financial analysts to uncover profitability patterns, supporting investment decisions.

 Financial Data Analyst | Recoversy, India (Remote) May 2022-May 2024

-• Identified $6M+ in recoverable assets by analyzing investor claim patterns, increasing quarterly recovery revenue by 25%.
+Identified over $6M in recoverable assets and boosted recovery revenue by 25% through investor claim analysis and data segmentation.
+Built real-time Tableau dashboards and standardized 2M+ records in Python, accelerating decisions and improving recovery outcomes by up to 35%.
-• Developed interactive real-time dashboards in Tableau tracking $120M+ in claims, cutting leadership decision time by 40%.
-• Standardized 2M+ records using Python, boosting portal match rate by 30%, which led to 15% more successful investor engagements.
-• Resolved 1,500+ complex claims 35% faster by collaborating with cross-border legal teams, unlocking $2.4M+ in idle investor assets.
-• Segmented investor data and analyzed gaps, boosting first-contact recovery closures by 20%.

 Operations Analyst | Virginia Tech, Alexandria, VA February 2025- May 2025

-• Boosted front desk and mailroom efficiency by 30% via time-motion studies and workflow redesigns for 500+ stakeholders.
-• Shortened event setup time by 20% by optimizing data-driven schedules for 3–5 weekly institutional events.
+Improved front desk and mailroom efficiency by 30% through workflow redesigns impacting 500+ stakeholders.
+Reduced event setup time by 20% by implementing optimized, data-driven scheduling for weekly institutional events.

 Academic Analyst | Knack, Alexandria, VA August 2024-January 2025
-• Elevated academic performance by 20% for 20+ students through customized Finance and Business Law tutoring.
-• Designed 10+ individualized learning pathways based on diagnostic assessments and academic engagement metrics.
+Improved academic performance by 20% for 20+ students through personalized Finance and Business Law tutoring.
+Created over 10 tailored learning pathways using diagnostic assessments and engagement metrics.

-Operations Analyst | Virginia Tech Dining Services, Blacksburg, VA August 2023-August 2024
-• Minimized stock discrepancies by 15% through real-time inventory tracking and improved staff scheduling.
-• Led and mentored 10+ student staff members, resulting in more consistent service quality and operational discipline.
+Operations Analyst | Virginia Tech Dining Services, Blacksburg, VA August 2023-August 2024 Reduced stock discrepancies by 15% by implementing real-time inventory tracking and optimizing staff schedules.
+Led and mentored 10+ student team members, enhancing service consistency and operational efficiency.

 SKILLS

-Technical: Python (Pandas, NumPy, Scikit-learn), SQL (Joins, CTEs, Query Optimization), Excel (VBA, Pivot Tables), R, JMP Data Analysis & BI Tools: Tableau, Power BI, Looker, Databricks, Snowflake, PowerPoint, Alteryx Statistical & Predictive Analytics: Regression, A/B Testing, Hypothesis Testing, Predictive Modeling, Churn Analysis Data Engineering: ETL Pipelines, Data Cleaning, Big Data (Hadoop, Spark), AWS, Azure Financial Modeling: FP&A, DCF, Sensitivity, Budgeting, Forecasting, Risk Analysis, Revenue & Margin Analysis, GAAP Accounting Soft Skills: Communication, Collaboration, Attention to Detail, Project Management, CRM
+Skilled in Python, SQL, and Excel for building scalable data pipelines, predictive models, and financial analyses.
+Experienced with BI tools like Tableau and Power BI, cloud platforms (AWS, Azure), and statistical techniques to drive data-informed decisions and operational impact.

 ACADEMIC PROJECTS

 Behavioral Analytics and Product Strategy for E-Retailer

-• Achieved a 15% marketing conversion lift by segmenting 1.2M customers through RFM analysis in Python.
-• Applied Apriori algorithm and Holt-Winters forecasting to drive 10% upsell growth and reduce stockouts by 20%.
+Drove a 15% marketing conversion lift by segmenting 1.2M customers using RFM analysis in Python.
+Leveraged the Apriori algorithm and Holt-Winters forecasting to boost upsell growth by 10% and cut stockouts by 20%.

 Bank of America Investment Banking Virtual Experience Program on Forage

-• Identified M&A target via SWOT and built a $150M DCF model with $28.40 share price projection.
-• Conducted sensitivity analysis ($130M–$175M) and risk analysis to build a one-page profile consolidating 10+ financial KPIs.
+Identified an M&A target using SWOT analysis and built a $150M DCF model projecting a $28.40 share price.
+Performed sensitivity and risk analysis to create a one-page profile summarizing 10+ key financial metrics.

 Predicting Cybersecurity Breach Risks

-• Engineered 20 ML features to raise breach prediction accuracy to 87%, improving security insights for 100+ firms.
+Engineered 20 ML features to raise breach prediction accuracy to 87%, improving security insights for 100+ firms.

 A/B Testing for Website Optimization

-• Ran A/B tests on 50K+ users, increasing repeat visits by 15% and homepage clicks by 18%, driving user engagement.
-• Increased conversions by 20% and order size by 12%, with 25% ROI improvement via data-driven changes.
+Conducted A/B tests on 50K+ users, boosting repeat visits by 15% and homepage clicks by 18%, enhancing user engagement.
+Achieved a 20% increase in conversions and 12% growth in order size, resulting in a 25% improvement in ROI through data-driven optimizations.

 CERTIFICATIONS